Interval counters — calculate interval messages

 • dataset — the value of a counter (like "positions" in the sample above) is an array of objects, which field names and values are defined by the schema.
 The values for the fields are also evaluated as an expression.
 Dataset counter is used when you need to access each message field and present them in an interval usually in a compressed form, for example, to draw a movement track on the map or display certain inputs on a state diagram.
 Please note that intervals for the dataset counter can grow in size quite fast so we recommend using the shortest possible field names.
 If you just need latitude and longitude pairs for each message in the interval, please check the route counter.

 • route — dump "position.latitude" and "position.longitude" parameters for each message within the interval into Google-encoded polyline algorithm format.
-This is a compressed string-based coordinates format with plenty of libraries to decode it into latitude/longitude pairs.
+This is compressed string-based coordinates format with plenty of libraries to decode it into latitude/longitude pairs.

 • datetime — print the user-formatted begin or end time into the interval according to the specified timezone